CS-554-Winter-25/Flash-Card-Application/docs/MinimumViableProduct.md

 We will also complete the following features from the "Review Modes" section of our features list doc:
 - [ ] Ability to review cards using spaced repetiton
-- [ ] Ability to review a full desk of cards in sequential order
+- [ ] Ability to review a full deck of cards in sequential order